trygveasp/pysurfex-experiment/README.rst

  export HOST_TAG="my-host-tag"
  export PYSURFEX="path-to-your-pysurfex-installation"
  export OFFLINE_SOURCE_CODE="path-to-your-offline-source-code"
+ export SCHEDULER_PYTHONPATH = "path-to-pysurfex-scheduler:path-to-ecflow-python-module"
+ export SCHEDULER_PATH="path-to-ecflow-bin-dir"

+ # Set PYTHONPATH
+ export PYTHONPATH=${PYSURFEX_EXPERIMENT}:${SCHEDULER_PYTHONPATH}:$PYTHONPATH

+ # Set PATH
+ export PATH=${SCHEDULER_PATH}:$PATH

+The reason you need to adjust the path is that the scheduler uses the ecflow start scripts to start the server.
 If you have installed PYSURFEX and/or pysurfex-scheduler with pip you might try this to find the installation directories:

 .. code-block:: bash